moritz-hoelting/shulkerscript-webpage/src/content/docs/reference/cli.md

 ---
 title: Command-line interface reference
-description: Reference for the ShulkerScript command-line tool
+description: Reference for the Shulkerscript command-line tool
 ---

-The ShulkerScript CLI is a command-line tool for managing ShulkerScript projects.
+The Shulkerscript CLI is a command-line tool for managing Shulkerscript projects.

 ## init